STEAM-Center-NYC/circuitbreakers.tech/content/team/Jedoard.md

 team: "Projects PAGE "
 ---

 Hi im Jaylin Edouard and im a senior at the brooklyn STEAM center.
+Working hard or hardly working.